JakefromSparr/Nous/logs/improvements.md

 - Fixed round threshold logic so lobby updates only after cutting, enabling proper scoring and life tracking.
 - Added waiting room screen with button-based participant selection to streamline game start.
 - Centered main screen with updated flex layout so buttons sit neatly below for better focus.
+- Added menu highlight and transition overlay to clarify selections.
+- Reworked layout and welcome screen cursor to eliminate flicker and fix menu navigation.